dmouscher/nomic/rules.md

 ## 202
 One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) subtracting 291 from the ordinal number of their proposal, multiplying the result by the fraction of favorable votes it receives, and adding the product (rounded to the nearest integer) to one's score.

-## 203
-A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
-If this rule is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.

 ## 204
 If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive 10 points each.